 You may or may not need your own website depending on your business.
 A social media presence and a way to contact you may be all you need.
 If you need a website, it is not difficult to create one.
 There are many services offered for free or for little cost with more bells and whistles than you can imagine.
 These services usually include extremely user-friendly templates.
 If you don’t have a lot of time or an eye for design but you need a website on a budget, I would highly recommend using one of these types of website design templates.

 You must know when you need to spend money on marketing.
 Businesses will often allocate a percentage of either their actual or projected gross revenue.
 The allocation will depend on multiple factors, such as the size of your company, the type of business you are in, and its growth stage.
 During the early brand building years of a new business, you should spend much more on marketing, even up to 20 percent of sales.
 Obviously if you have slim margins this number may have to be adjusted appropriately.
 Investing in an SEO company for internet marketing is probably the best choice you can make for the success of your business.
-You can show up first on Google with Managed Admin!
+You can show up first on Google with Internet Marketing Team!
 They pride themselves on generating profitable results for every single customer.